 - Hike a number of spectacular trails to beautiful alpine lakes, scenic plateaus, and breathtaking vistas

 - Look for local wildlife including mountain goats, moose, deer, wild turkeys, eagles, marmots, coyotes, and bears

-- Relax at a local watering hole while watching...pig races (yes really!)
+- Relax at local watering holes after hikes

 - Get a REAL Montana experience with a Montana-based company and local guides

 This morning we shuttle 90 minutes to our trailhead in the West Rosebud Valley.
 Although it is only a few miles as the crow flies, we have to drive around the mountain range along the sky-high ranch country of the Beartooth Front to get to one of the most stunning locations in the area: Mystic Lake, a large lake made even larger by a hydroelectric dam.
 Because most of the hike is in a protected wilderness area, the power company that controls the dam has had very little impact to the lake itself and it is a nice example of man's progress melding with nature.
 A steady climb of three miles along West Rosebud Creek and through Custer National Forest will take us past a plethora of huckleberry bushes, through rock fields and stands of Lodgepole Pines and Aspens, to the edge of the lake.
 Before reaching the lakeshore, make sure to pause at the overlook to get a glimpse of Montana's uniquely shaped tallest mountain, Granite Peak.
 You can stop here to enjoy lunch, or continue another 2.7 miles around the lakeshore to Huckleberry Creek before turning around and heading back to the trailhead.
-We'll stop for dinner on our way home at a local restaurant.
+We'll stop at Red Lodge Ales on our way home before cleaning up at the hotel for dinner in town at a local eatery.